Skip to main content

 Doctor of Philosophy in Nursing Science

-book_2 Learning Mode: Hybrid
+book_2 Learning Mode: Online

 Program Overview

-MUSC’s Doctor of Philosophy in Nursing Science prepares nurse scholars to create knowledge that improves lives.
+The Doctor of Philosophy (Ph.D.) in Nursing Science at MUSC prepares nurse scholars to create knowledge that improves lives.
 Students build strong foundations in research design, measurement and scientific writing while engaging with faculty whose work addresses real health needs.
 The online format supports working professionals without compromising access to mentorship, collaboration and research opportunities.
 Through thoughtful guidance, students refine ideas into rigorous studies, share findings that influence practice and policy and grow as ethical leaders ready to shape the future of nursing science.
 Students strengthen scientific communication, apply advanced analysis and connect across disciplines within MUSC’s collaborative community.

 Application Timeline

-Fall
+Fall 2026

-Aug 15 – May 1
+August 15 - May 1

 Learning Experience